mconbere/mconbere.github.com/_posts/2010-04-16-ccons-the-c-console.markdown

 Recently, I have been very impressed with the [LLVM](http://llvm.org/) project.
 Apple has been using it, along with the [clang](http://clang.llvm.org/) frontend, as a replacement for GCC.
 Now, I realized upon seeing this, that there was an opportunity.
 LLVM offers [just-in-time](http://www.urbandictionary.com/define.php?term=jit) compilation; clang performs [parsing](http://upload.wikimedia.org/wikipedia/commons/3/30/Gruppe_Bisons_%28Bison_bison%29.JPG) of C. These two tools should theoretically be able to be combined into a C interpreter.
 How cool would that be?

-It was not cool enough for me to ever be motivated to write it.
+It was not cool enough to motivate me to write it.
 Luckily, someone had already written it for me.
 Introducing the absurdity that is [ccons](http://code.google.com/p/ccons/).

 After setting up all of the prerequisite tools, I could run my own C interpreter: